Content is king! Content is king! Content is king!

 Step 2: Customize

-Every content calendar needs to be customized for needs of the marketer or content manager using it.
+When using content marketing calendar software you naturally need to customize it to the needs of the marketer or content manager using it.
 For this example I have set up the follow parameters.

 - This calendar is for a multi-client agency